What is Anthropology?

-Our department offers a Bachelor of Arts in anthropology, a certificate in Ethnographic Studies (ETH), and a Ph.D. in anthropology.
+Our department offers a Bachelor of Arts in anthropology and a Ph.D. in anthropology.
 In our pedagogy we emphasize individual and collective advising that supports independent thinking, and methodological versatility and experimentation, including visual methods, archival research, creative writing, and engaged anthropology.

 Areas of Expertise

 Our department includes scholars working around the world on diverse topics using a variety of analytical approaches.
 To locate scholars and events by area, topic, and/or theoretical interest visit our Fields page.

 The Department hosts an annual Clifford Geertz Commemorative Lecture, inaugurated in 2009: